nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 calendar.monthrange(yr, mnth)[1]
 ```

-You can use the function in the algorithm implementation code in your own projects directly
+You can use this function in your own projects directly from the algorithm implementation code written above

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/ or https://repl.it/